Hurricane Rick (2009)

-Hurricane Rick was the third-most intense Pacific hurricane on record and the second-most intense tropical cyclone worldwide in 2009, only behind Typhoon Nida.
+Hurricane Rick was the third-strongest Pacific hurricane by maximum sustained winds, tied with Hurricane Polo, and the fourth-most intense by central pressure.
 Developing off the southern coast of Mexico on October 15, Rick traversed an area with favorable environmental conditions, favoring rapid intensification, allowing it to become a hurricane within 24 hours of being declared a tropical depression.
 An eye began to form during the afternoon of October 16; once fully formed, the storm underwent another period of rapid strengthening.
 During the afternoon of October 17, the storm attained Category 5 status on the Saffir–Simpson hurricane wind scale.
-Several hours later, Rick attained its peak intensity as the third-strongest Pacific hurricane on record with winds of 180 mph and a barometric pressure of 906 mbar (hPa; 906 mbar).
+Several hours later, Rick attained its peak intensity with winds of 180 mph (285 km/h) and a barometric pressure of 906 mbar (hPa; 906 mbar).

 After maintaining this intensity for several hours, Rick began to weaken in response to a combination of an eyewall replacement cycle and increasing wind shear.
 By October 19, the storm was downgraded to a Category 3 hurricane and the following day to a tropical storm.
 The long-anticipated northeast turn took place near the end of this phase, also accompanied by a brief decrease in forward motion.
 On October 21, Rick quickly moved northeast, brushing the tip of Baja California Sur before making landfall near Mazatlán with winds of 60 mph.
 Several hours after moving inland, the final advisory from the NHC was issued as the storm weakened to a tropical depression and dissipated.

 Prior to landfall, the National Hurricane Center (NHC) initially forecast Rick to make landfall in southern Baja California as a high-end Category 2 hurricane, prompting hurricane watches.
 Officials ordered several hundred residents to evacuate from low-lying areas, although tropical storm warnings replaced the hurricane watches after the storm had weakened.
 Overall, the damage from Rick was significantly less than initially anticipated.
 In Mexico, three people were killed by the storm, one in Oaxaca and two in Baja California Sur.